 - Reporting and evaluation methods.

-Community Panels are being established in project locations.
-Community Panels will consist of First Nations people and organisations with:
+Community Panels (or community working groups) are being established in project locations.
+Community Panels consist of First Nations people and organisations with:

 - Strong connections in their community